 Here are the three signals worth acting on immediately:

 Signal 1: The job change.
 This is the single most reliable buying intent signal on LinkedIn.
 A founder or growth lead starting a new role in the first 90 days is in full evaluation mode.
 Their old tools do not come with them.
 Their new company has different problems at a different stage.
-They are building their stack from scratch and they are open to recommendations in a way they will not be six months into the role when everything is settled.
+They are building their stack from scratch and open to recommendations in a way they will not be six months in when everything is settled.

 The window is not infinite.
 Reach out within the first 30 days of a job change and you are in the evaluation conversation.
 Reach out at day 91 and you are trying to displace something they have already decided to keep.